 Some newspaper reports named the Queen’s Park goalkeeper in the two games with Rangers as A Gough rather than Archie Rowan.
 Could A Gough and A Rowan have been the same person?

 Queen’s Park’s final game of the 1879/80 season came on Saturday 15 May when Clapham Rovers visited Hampden Park.
 The Scottish and English cup holders met to raise money for Mrs Dick, the mother of the late secretary of the Scottish Football Association.
-It seems likely that the money will have gone to the Dick Memorial Fund, which provided for the erection of a substantial monument over the 29 year old administrator’s grave in Glasgow’s Necropolis.
+It seems likely that the money will have gone to the Dick Memorial Fund, which provided for the erection of a substantial monument over the 29-year-old administrator’s grave in Glasgow’s Necropolis.
 The first half was played under Scottish rules and the second under English rules.
-Harry McNeil opened the scoring for Queen’s Park after half an hour but Ram made it 1-1 at half-time.
+Harry McNeil opened the scoring for Queen’s Park after half an hour but Edward Ram made it 1-1 at half-time.
 Cazanove scored a second for Clapham five minutes into the second half but Queen’s equalised when a William Somers corner kick was forced through goal.
 Queen’s Park then mounted attack after attack and were rewarded when another expertly-taken Somers corner was forced home.

 26/07/1879 Edinburgh Select 0 Queen’s Park 5